Florida's Native Trees, Shrubs, Wild Vines and Invasive Plants. Wildflowers and Habitats. Birds, insects, and other

 The preservation of Florida's wildlife is dependent on the preservation of its native plant species and habitats.
 These plants provide food directly to the herbivores and omnivores and in turn feed everything from fish & birds to the Florida Panther.

-So basically without native plants, native animals that are adapted to utilize these plants and their flowers and fruits as food sources as well as breeding and nesting sites also disappear.
-The vast majority of imported plants provide nothing to the local animal life.
+Without native plants animals that are adapted to use these plants as food sources as well as breeding and nesting sites also disappear.
+The vast majority of imported plants provide nothing to support native animal life.

 Exotic & invasive exotic plants

 There are more than 67 introduced plants in Florida that are considered invasive.
 These overwhelm & crowd out our native plants, causing extensive damage to all types of habitats, threatening the food supply and very survival of Florida's wildlife.
 Florida has a subtropical to tropical rain forest climate with mild winters and hot, humid summers that encourage rapid growth in non-native species that already have the advantage of having no natural controlling factors such as insect pests or diseases.

 Below is an example of an invasive plant, the Old world climbing fern is covering everything, even the native Cypress trees are not immune.Spores from this fern are spread by animals, people and even vehicles that travel through an infested area.

 A tree is generally described as a single stemmed woody plant with a distinct canopy or crown & a height of 15 feet or more.